Finale Ligure, Italy: The Quiet Side of the Italian Riviera

 Finale Ligure Map

-When you are planning your trip to the Italian Riviera, don’t overlook the other side.
-Finale Ligure has a long sandy beach, dramatic mountains for hiking and climbing, a gorgeous medieval village, delicious food, and lower prices.
-Outside of August (when Italians flock to the beach) you may well have it to yourself.
+Finale Ligure is definitely worth visiting!
+It has a long sandy beach, dramatic mountains for hiking and climbing, a gorgeous medieval village, delicious food, and lower prices.

 If you enjoyed this post, pin it!